openbmc/phosphor-led-manager/README.md

 ## Configuration

-The configuration can happen via json or yaml.
+The configuration can happen via json.

 ### Configuration: LED Priority